 In the Decree on the Apostolate of the Laity Apostolicam Actuositatem, we read that “Catholics should try to cooperate with all men and women of good will to promote whatever is true, whatever just, whatever holy, whatever lovable (cf. Phil.
 4.8).
 They should hold discussions with them, excel them in prudence and courtesy, and initiate research on social and public practices which should be improved in line with the spirit of the Gospel” (Apostolicam Actuositatem 4 ).
 In your career you have undertaken this work, enjoined by Vatican Council II, seeking to instill in your students and readers a confidence in our common moral heritage and in the political and civil institutions that serve us.

 You have combined your academic work in history with public service.
 For eleven years you served as chief speechwriter and historian in Michigan Governor John Engler's administration.
 At the request of Governor Engler you served in a task force that helped bring sweeping education and school finance reforms to Michigan that the New York Times called “the most dramatic in the nation.”

-Gleaves Whitney insists upon the importance in public discourse of what he has called “the Permanent Things,” the transcendentals that are truth, beauty and goodness.
-Gleaves has opposed the cynicism that threatens contemporary political discourse, and has reminded us of our obligation to undertake our public responsibilities with courage.
+You have authored or edited eleven books on historical subjects and your work has appeared inthe New York Times, Wall Street Journal, National Review, Christian Science Monitor, Vital Speeches of the Day, Crisis, Modern Age, Intercollegiate Review, University Bookman, and Policy Review.
+You have insisted upon the importance in public discourse of what you have called “the Permanent Things,” the transcendentals that are truth, beauty and goodness.
+You have opposed the cynicism that threatens contemporary political discourse, and have reminded us of our obligation to undertake our public responsibilities with courage.